johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

 0.9        1.05336    0.0165     1
 </pre>

-* The weight "1" indicates that the point was used in the asymptotic regression; "0", not.
+* The weight "1" indicates that the point was used in the regime regression; "0", not.
 * See the next example for output without the `-flat` option.
 *
 **An Example of the Output for Robust Regression**